 - ROTC graduates, service academy graduates, and members of the Corps of Cadets from particular schools:

 - Mary Baldwin College

 - Texas A&M University

 - Virginia Military Institute

 - Virginia Polytechnic Institute and State University

 Direct commissions are available for prospective officers with a wide variety of degrees and backgrounds.
-Applicants will incur two- to five-year active duty service commitments depending on their field.
+Applicants will incur three- to five-year active duty service commitments depending on their field.
 Each newly commissioned officer will have to attend a five-week Officer Indoctrination Course.
 Contact a recruiter for more information.

 - Civil engineering

 - Health care administration